800-Hour Accredited Yoga Therapy Program

 - What “tension”, “compression,” and “fuzz” are, what we can do about them, and why we need to.

-- A complete Yin yoga practice (please wear comfortable clothing you can move in).
+- A complete Yin yoga therapy practice (please wear comfortable clothing you can move in).

 Chronic pain affects 1 in every 5 people in Canada and is one of the leading reasons that people seek out yoga.
-In this workshop, we will examine the mental, emotional, and physical contributors to the cycle of chronic pain, the role of yoga in pain management, and how to apply this information in a meaningful way with individual clients and groups.
+In this module, we will examine the mental, emotional, and physical contributors to the cycle of chronic pain, the role of yoga in pain management, and how to apply this information in a meaningful way with individual yoga therapy clients and groups.

 You will walk away from this workshop with new skills such as: – How do you help a person learn to move when everything hurts? – How biomechanics and alignment intersect with chronic pain science – Understanding the autonomic nervous system, and neuroplasticity in pain – A brief overview of basic pain conditions – The connection between body awareness, emotional awareness, and pain – The role of breathing and meditation in yoga therapy for pain – Sequencing for chronic pain yoga classes – Exploring links between trauma, anxiety, depression, and pain – How to talk about pain with clients – A look at yoga philosophy and the Yoga Sutras in modern pain management

-This workshop will explore the art of practicing and guiding Yoga Nidra.
-Participants can expect an inspiring weekend with an experiential emphasis, delving deep into personal practice in a variety of ways, including 4 uniquely themed Yoga Nidra sessions, Restorative yoga poses, interactive group discussion, and vital rest/ sleep education.
+This module will explore the art of practicing and guiding Yoga Nidra.
+We will delve deep into personal practice in a variety of ways, including 4 uniquely themed Yoga Nidra sessions, Restorative yoga poses, interactive group discussion, and vital rest/ sleep education.

 Course material will also include: